You want smart political talk without the meltdowns?

 All right, news roundup and information overload hour.

-Any governor that embraces freedom like they're doing down here in Florida, like they're doing in South Dakota, like they're doing in many red states, those states prosper.
+One state that's prospering, any governor that embraces freedom, like they're doing down here in Florida, like they're doing in South Dakota, like they're doing in many red states, those states prosper.

-The people benefit because of the principles of of free market capitalism, less burdensome regulation, less government interference in their day-to-day lives, low taxes, people benefit.
+The people benefit because of the principles of free market capitalism, less burdensome regulation, less government interference in their day-to-day lives, low taxes.

 It's really that simple.